-Lal Lal is home to the spectacular Lal Lal Falls - a name meaning ‘dashing of waters', as determined by the original Wuthaurung community inhabitants.
+Lal Lal is home to the spectacular Lal Lal Falls - a name meaning ‘dashing of waters' by the original Wuthaurung Traditional Owners.
 The waterfall, particularly impressive after recent rainfall, is a great place to spend the day and visitors may wish to follow the trail through to the Moorabool Falls viewing platform.
 The park also boasts BBQ facilities, picnic tables, a playground and a number of walking trails.